-Inexpensive maintenance and an ability to produce large amounts of hot water- 60 cups per hour- make it our top pick.
+Inexpensive maintenance.
+Boasts the ability to produce large amounts of hot water—60 cups per hour.
 Has both hot and cold water levers.
+Features a 2.5-quart, stainless steel tank.

 More expensive than similar units.